-The Fair Futures model was developed through a 1.5 year-long research project that included the expertise of New York City's executive and program-level leadership in child welfare and youth development.
-The model's services and service-delivery are based on best practice programs in NYC and nationally that serve young people in foster care.
-The model integrates many of the key components of Graham Windham's SLAM program (individualized coaching from 9th grade through age 26) and The New York Foundling's Road to Success program (robust middle school academic supports and quality, 1:1 tutoring); both programs have achieved strong outcomes for young people in care in NYC over the last six years.
+The Fair Futures model was developed through a 1.5 year-long research project that included the expertise of NYC's executive and program-level leadership in child welfare and youth development.
+The model's services and service-delivery are based on best practice programs in NYC and nationally that serve young people in foster care and have achieved strong results at scale.
 The model also infuses best practices at critical junctures derived from other NYC-based foster care agencies, educational and workforce development organizations, and evidence-based national models.

-The Administration for Children's Services received \$10 million from the City for 2019-2020 to implement Fair Futures across the child welfare system in NYC.
-In Year 2 (2020-2021), \$12 million was received; in Year 3 (2021-2022), \$20 million was secured, of which \$12 million was baselined in the NYC budget...
-Fair Futures funding in NYC is currently limited to serving youth in foster care ages 11 to 20; advocacy will continue by the Fair Futures coalition and Youth Advisory Board to fully baseline and extend funding to all youth until age 26.
+In NYC, the youth-led advocacy was successful in securing \$10 million in City funding for 2019-2020 to implement Fair Futures across the child welfare system in NYC.
+In Year 2 (2020-2021), \$12 million was received; in Year 3 (2021-2022), \$20 million was secured; and in Year 4 (2022-2023), \$30.7 million was baselined in the City budget to make Fair Futures sustainable.
+FY23 was also the first year that Fair Futures expanded to serve young people ages 21-26 who left foster care, making NYC the first in the nation to serve young people through age 26 on the public dollar.
+NYC funding was also allocated to expand Fair Futures to the juvenile justice sector.

-The Administration for Children's Services also formed a public private partnership with the Foster Care Excellence Fund foundations.
-These foundations pooled over \$3 million in funding over three years (2019 - 2022) to fund the infrastructure needed to implement the Fair Futures model citywide.
-The infrastructure includes the creation of this manual and the accompanying materials, robust trainings for all Fair Futures staff, technical assistance for all city-contracted foster care agencies, and the development of an Online Platform to track youth progress and house materials/resources.
+In 2018, the NYC Administration for Children's Services formed a public private partnership with the Foster Care Excellence Fund foundations to ensure quality implementation of the model systemwide.
+These foundations pooled over \$4 million in funding over three years (2019 - 2023) to fund the infrastructure needed to implement the Fair Futures model.
+The infrastructure includes the creation of this manual and the accompanying materials, robust trainings and technical assistance for all Fair Futures staff, the development of an online resource directory that is regularly updated, and the creation of an online platform (Care4) to track youth progress and house materials/resources.